github/docs/content/actions/security-for-github-actions/security-guides/security-hardening-for-github-actions.md

 To improve runner registration security, you can use the REST API to create ephemeral, just-in-time (JIT) runners.
 These self-hosted runners perform at most one job before being automatically removed from the repository, organization, or enterprise.
 For more information about configuring JIT runners, see "[AUTOTITLE](/rest/actions/self-hosted-runners#create-configuration-for-a-just-in-time-runner-for-an-organization)."

-{% note %}
+> [!NOTE]

-**Note:** Re-using hardware to host JIT runners can risk exposing information from the environment.
+> Re-using hardware to host JIT runners can risk exposing information from the environment.
 Use automation to ensure the JIT runner uses a clean environment.
 For more information, see "[AUTOTITLE](/actions/hosting-your-own-runners/managing-self-hosted-runners/autoscaling-with-self-hosted-runners#using-ephemeral-runners-for-autoscaling)."

-{% endnote %}

 Once you have the config file from the REST API response, you can pass it to the runner at startup.